Appendix

 The Torah and the Bible that is present nowadays are not those that were presented by the Prophets Musa and Jesus.

 That doesn't seem like a minor change to me.
 What does Shamoun suggest I do?
-Follow the evidence or blindly follow a scholar, despite how much I respect him?
-I have to follow the evidence because I am a truth seeker unlike Shamoun who likes to appeal to authority and ignore evidence.
+Should I follow the evidence or blindly follow a scholar, despite how much I respect him?
+I have to follow the evidence because I am a truth seeker, unlike Shamoun, who likes to appeal to authority and ignore the evidence.

-Shamoun writes his article on Imam Razi's view here and just continued to commit the fallacy of appeal to authority by citing authorities who said that Imam Razi didn't believe in textual corruption, despite me providing evidence to the contrary.
+Shamoun wrote his article on Imam Razi's view here and continued to commit the fallacy of appeal to authority by citing authorities who said that Imam Razi didn't believe in textual corruption despite my evidence to the contrary.

-One may think why a number of people think that this is Imam Razi's stance.
-I am not surprised since I personally thought the same way a few years ago as well.
-The reason why this could be is because (based on my extensive searching) Imam Razi apparently only thought that a few verses in the Qur'an taught textual corruption in comparison to other scholars.
-Thus, if someone were to take a quick glimpse and read of Imam Razi's commentary you would see in that almost all the verses that speak about the corruption of the previous scriptures he would interpret them to mean hermeneutical distortions and not textual.
+One may wonder why a number of people think that this is Imam Razi's stance.
+I am not surprised since I also thought the same way a few years ago.
+This could be because (based on my extensive searching) Imam Razi only thought that a few verses in the Qur'an taught textual corruption compared to other scholars.
+Thus, if someone were to take a quick glimpse and read Imam Razi's commentary, you would see that in almost all the verses that speak about the corruption of the previous scriptures, he would interpret them to mean hermeneutical distortions and not textual.
 Thus, this would leave someone with the impression that he did not believe in textual corruption.
 However, as I have found in his commentary on Surah 4:46, he does believe that the Qur'an teaches textual corruption of the previous scriptures.

 The most that ar-Razi's comments prove is that certain Jews during Muhammad's time had corrupted their particular copies of the Scriptures.
 Yet what do you do with the rest of the Jews and all the Christians who also had copies of the Hebrew Bible in their possession and would not agree with these Jews to change their sacred texts?

 There is just no winning with Shamoun.
-Imam Razi made a general statement and he did not limit himself.
-As he did not limit his statement to those who did hermeneutical distortions, he did not limit his statement to those who did textual distortions either.
+Imam Razi made a general statement, and he did not limit himself.
+As he did not limit his statement to those who did hermeneutical distortions, he did not limit his statement to those who did textual distortions.

 I will not put anymore energy into the topic of Imam Razi's stance, since it has no substantial results at the end.
 Islam's stance does not depend upon Imam Razi, especially with him not being from the Salaf anyways.